ELOXPro/COA-Take-Home-Challenge/README.md

 Welcome to my submission for the Code of Africa (COA) Take-Home Challenge.
 This challenge consists of three parts: Interactive Photo Gallery, Array Manipulation, and String Transformation.
 Follow the instructions below to explore the code and demos.

+But first you will need to clone this repository to your local machine or download it as a .zip file.

 ## Interactive Photo Gallery

 Experience the Interactive Photo Gallery live on any device and browser by visiting the following link: